Biggus22/DCSBiosRP2350/Documentation/Switch3PosMomentary2PosLatching.md

 - The Down position (position 0) is sent as value "0"
 - The Middle position (position 1) is used internally for debouncing and does not send messages
 - The component includes built-in debouncing to prevent false triggers
+- The component remembers its last activated state (latching behavior)
+- You can press the same direction multiple times without needing to press the opposite direction first